 Federal and state laws require that drivers inspect their vehicles.
 Federal and state inspectors also may inspect your vehicles.
 If they judge the vehicle to be unsafe, they will put it "out of service" until it is fixed.

 2.1.2 - Types of Vehicle Inspection

-Vehicle Inspection.
-A Vehicle inspection will help you find problems that could cause a crash or breakdown.
+Pre-Trip Inspection.
+A pre-trip inspection will help you find problems that could cause a crash or breakdown.

 During a Trip.
 For safety you should: